desparvis/desparvis/README.md

-- My name is Credo Desparvis Gutabarwa
+Names: Credo Desparvis Gutabarwa
-- I am a Full Stack Web Developer
+Software Engineer
-- I'm currently studying at ALU Rwanda
+Studying At African Leadership University, Rwanda

 <!---
 desparvis/desparvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.